www.thementawai.com

 The ritual begins with calling upon ancestral souls.
 The kerei make symbolic offerings and then gather around a bamboo container filled with carefully arranged colorful leaves — a powerful mediator and bridge to the spiritual world.
 They chant, invoking the souls of the living to assemble in the uma.

-When all souls are gathered, the kerei dance around the ritual floor, swaying the plates, chanting, and ringing their bells to the rhythm of the drums.
-They then sit together, plates before them, chanting to reassure the souls that life is good and that there is no reason to drift too far into the unseen world.
+The shamans then sit together, plates before them, chanting to reassure the gathered souls that life is good and that there is no reason to drift too far into the unseen world.

 For a moment, body and soul reunite — worlds are reconciled, and harmony is restored.